-Solving, we obtain that $\alpha_i = 5$ seconds and $\beta_i = 1$ second on machine type $M_i$ .
-We now estimate $T_1^n(i) = 5 + 1T(n)$ , for any natural number n.
-Thus, 2 small experiments minimally suffice for producing a good estimate of a very large sequential execution time.
+Solving, we obtain that $\alpha_i = 5$ seconds and $\beta_i = 1$ second on machine type i.
+We now estimate $T_1^i(W(n)) = 5 + 1N(n)$ , for any natural number n.
+Thus, 2 small experiments suffice for producing a good estimate of a very large sequential execution time.
 We used this technique to compute the base cases used in the following speedup calculations.
 This technique obviates the need for extremely large sequential executions that otherwise would be needed to calculate speedups.
 Large multiprocessor runs require large problem instances.
-Computing times for the base cases for such runs (e.g., 1000 processor experiments) can, in principle, require many days, even a month of processor time.
+Computing times for the base cases for such runs (e.g., 1000 processor experiments) can, in principle, require many days of processor time.
 Thus, using this technique, we avoid the most computationally extended experiments, which are consequently quite precarious (e.g., a momentary power loss requires restarting from the beginning).

-Table 1 presents the number of processors of each type that were used in our experiments.
-Table 2 gives the actual times for 2 synthetic workloads on the processor types used in the experiments.
+Table 2 presents the number of processors of each type that were used in our experiments.
+Table 3 gives the actual times for 2 synthetic workloads on the processor types used in the experiments.
 We have 3 task types: Decomposition (D), boundary (B), and composition (C).